Sorya-ly/CSB_-AI-powered-Resume-Analyzer-/README.md

 Priority Queues: We can use this to sort and rank job recommendations by relevancy in accordance with the user’s skill set and past experiences.

 ### c.
 Data manipulation
+Data manipulation involves preparing, cleaning, and transforming the user’s resume data into a format that can be effectively analyzed by the system.
+Since resumes can come in different formats (PDF, Word, or text), this step ensures consistency and usability of data before analysis.
+The process includes:
+Data Extraction:
+Extracting text content from uploaded files (PDF, Word, or plain text) using parsing libraries (e.g., PyMuPDF, python-docx, or PDFMiner).
+This step identifies key sections such as personal information, education, experience, and skills.
+Data Cleaning:
+Removing unnecessary characters, symbols, and formatting issues.
+This includes fixing spacing, converting to lowercase, and standardizing terminology (e.g., “C++ Developer” and “Software Engineer” both categorized as "Tech roles").
+Data Transformation:
+Structuring the extracted information into a uniform format, such as JSON or a database schema, to make it easier for machine learning algorithms to process.